pipct/propreantepenultimate-card/README.txt

 §6              Step 2:
 §6.1              Choose any card option.
+§6.2.1            Unless option 1 or 2 was selected:
+§6.2.2              Choose a card to play.
-§6.2              Set RM2 to RM.
+§6.3              Set RM2 to RM.
-§6.3.1            If FC is false:
+§6.4.1            If FC is false:
-§6.3.2              If one of the options in §4.3-8 was selected:
+§6.4.2              Set RM to false.
+§6.4.3              Unless option 1 or 2 was selected:
-§6.3.3                The card to be played must be valid as a type 2 match.
+§6.4.4                The card to be played must be valid as a type 2 match.
-§6.3.4                Unless §3.3.3 was selected, set RM2 to false.
+§6.4.5                Unless §3.3.3 was selected, set RM to false.
-§6.4.1            If the requirements in the first sentence §6.4.2              of the selected option’s text can’t be fulfilled:
+§6.5.1            If the requirements in the first sentence §6.5.2              of the selected option’s text can’t be fulfilled:
-§6.4.3                Set RM to RM2.
+§6.5.3                Set RM to RM2.
-§6.4.4                Go to step 2.
+§6.5.4                Go to step 2.
-§6.5.1            Unless FC is false and option 1 was selected:
+§6.6.1            Unless FC is false and option 1 was selected:
-§6.5.2              RM, B and PW are reset to their initial values.
+§6.6.2              RM, B and PW are reset to their initial values.
-§6.6              Follow any remaining instructions of the selected option.
+§6.7              Follow any remaining instructions of the selected option.
-§6.7              Set FC to false and go to step 2.
+§6.8              Set FC to false and go to step 2.

 §7              Final turns:
-§7.1.1            Any player that says “Last Card” must draw a card §7.1.2              unless this is desired by the player.
-§7.2.1            A player can only play their last card §7.2.2              if they said the second word of this game's name §7.2.3              before the active player last changed.
+§7.1.1            A player can only play their last card §7.1.2              if they said the second word of this game's name §7.1.3              before the active player last changed.
-§7.3.1            Any player who mispronounces "Propreantepenultimate Card" §7.3.2              (including shortening it) must draw a card §7.3.3                unless this is desired by the player.
+§7.2.1            Any player who mispronounces "Propreantepenultimate Card" §7.2.2              or says "Last Card" must draw a card §7.2.3              unless the majority of players disagree.